-- a.
+a.
 Amplitude Modulation (AM).
-This suffers from interference and is seldom used today. - b.
+This suffers from interference and is seldom used today.

+b.
 Frequency Modulation (FM).
 This suffers much less from interference, but is more expensive.
 To prevent interference between robots, crystals must be fitted to provide discrete radio channels.

-This is very awkward to achieve at a major competition such as the Scottish Robotic Games. - c.
-Digital Pulses which are encoded to give proportional control (Your 2012 Rampaging Chariot contains a 2.4 GHz digital radio transmitter and matched receiver).
+c.
+Digital Pulses which are encoded to give proportional control (Your new Rampaging Chariot contains a 2.4 GHz digital radio transmitter and matched receiver).